kineticfire-labs/semver-multi/README.md

 ## Problem

+Figure 1 demonstrates the issue with a single version at the project-level for all artifacts.

 <p align="center">
    <img width="95%" alt="semver-multi Architecture" src="resources/multiple-artifact-version-problem.png">
 </p>
 <p align="center">Figure 1 -- Multiple Artifact Versioning Problem</p>

+When versioning all artifacts with a single project-level version, an artifact may reflect a version increment even though the artifact has not changed.
+Figure 1 shows this scenario in which a new feature added to the server results in an increment of the client's minor version.

+Unnecessary and innacurate version increments incorrectly represent the artifact as a new and (likely) improved version of the previous one.
+The CI/CD pipeline and DevSecOps processes kick-off and culminate to distribute, store, and deploy an identical artifact to the previous version with no benefit.
+Needless version increments can produce a ripple of equally unnecessary version bumps on dependent projects.
+This effect can further compound "dependency hell", where developers find themselves caught between *version lock* and *version promiscuity* [1].

+Customer experience may suffer, especially if the customer must exert effort to adopt a new version--such as downloading and installing a binary--that has no value beyond the previous version.

 ## Solution